-1. It is the home team's responsibility to provide 3 game balls for each game.
-We will use hard baseballs (NOT Level 5 balls).

-2. All players, managers, assistant coaches, volunteers and parents must adhere to the TRI-TOWN Code of Conduct at all times.

-3. All players, managers, assistant coaches and volunteers must complete and sign a TRI-TOWN Participation Waiver form before they will be allowed to participate in any capacity.

-4. All managers, assistant coaches, and any volunteers must complete all appropriate documentation to become a Little League Volunteer and be deemed eligible by one of the TRI-TOWN Board of Directors before they will be allowed to participate in any capacity.

-5. Regular Season Standings will be determined as follows:
+- 1. It is the home team's responsibility to provide 3 game balls for each game.
+We will use hard baseballs (NOT Level 5 balls). - 2.
+All players, managers, assistant coaches, volunteers and parents must adhere to the TRI-TOWN Code of Conduct at all times. - 3.
+All players, managers, assistant coaches and volunteers must complete and sign a TRI-TOWN Participation Waiver Form before they will be allowed to participate in any capacity. - 4.
+All managers, assistant coaches, and any volunteers must complete all appropriate documentation to become a Little League Volunteer and be deemed eligible by one of the TRI-TOWN Board of Directors before they will be allowed to participate in any capacity. - 5.
+All managers and assistant coaches must complete and sign a TRI-TOWN Rules Acknowledgement Form before they will be allowed to coach in their respective division(s). - 6.
+Regular Season Standings will be determined as follows: - 1.
+Most points earned in a season (win = 2 points, tie = 1 point). - 2.
+Head to head records vs. opponent(s) with identical point totals.

-- 1. Most points earned in a season (win = 2 points, tie = 1 point). - 2.
-Head to head records vs. opponent(s) with identical point totals. - 3.
-Greater number of wins among teams with identical point totals. - 4.
+- 3. Greater number of wins among teams with identical point totals. - 4.
 Average run differential in games against the tied teams only. - 5.
 Average total runs allowed in games against the tied teams only. - 6.
 Total runs allowed against all teams. - 7.
 Coin Toss.

-6. Playoff Tournament: TBD
+7. Playoff Tournament: TBD